Molecular force spectroscopy of kinetochore-microtubule attachment {\it in silico}: Mechanical signatures of an unusual catch bond and collective effects: Extended SSC model of MT- single kt attachment for N 1

 \subsection{Results on life time distribution under clamp force for N $>$ 1}

-In Fig.\ref{fig_NMT_clamp} (a) and (b) survival probabilities of an attachment, consisting initially of $40$ MTs and a single kt, have been plotted as a function of time for the two cases where rebinding is (a) forbidden and (b) allowed, respectively.
+In Fig.\ref{fig_NMT_clamp1} (a) and (b) survival probabilities of an attachment, consisting initially of $40$ MTs and a single kt, have been plotted as a function of time for the two cases where rebinding is (a) forbidden and (b) allowed, respectively.
 The attachment survives for longer duration in intermediate range of the clamp force ($ F=0.5$pN, blue square) than at the high and low strength of the tension.
 In the inset the corresponding distributions of the lifetimes of the attachments are also shown.

 The trends of variation of the survival probability with the clamp force indicates a catch-bond-like behavior.
-Indeed, this catch-bond-like behavior can be seen directly in Fig.\ref{fig_NMT_clamp}(c) where the mean life time $<t>$, plotted against the clamp force $F$, displays a maximum at a non-zero finite value of $F$ irrespective of whether rebinding of the MTs is allowed or forbidden.
+Indeed, this catch-bond-like behavior can be seen directly in Fig.\ref{fig_NMT_clamp2}(a) where the mean life time $<t>$, plotted against the clamp force $F$, displays a maximum at a non-zero finite value of $F$ irrespective of whether rebinding of the MTs is allowed or forbidden.
 The physical cause of the catch-bond-like behavior is the same as that pointed out in the special case $N=1$.
 Moreover, as expected on physical grounds, for any given $F$, the mean life time $<t>$ is higher if rebinding is allowed as compared to the mean life time in the absence of rebinding.

-In the Fig.\ref{fig_NMT_clamp}(d) mean lifetime is found to increase with the number of microtubule (N).
+In the Fig.\ref{fig_NMT_clamp2}(b) mean lifetime is found to increase with the number of microtubule (N).
 This is consistent with one's intuitive expectation.
 Besides, for any given value of $N$, allowing rebinding of the MTs results in a higher life time.
-However, the interesting point is that the mean life time increases nonlinearly with $N$ in both the cases.
+However, the interesting point is that the mean life time does not exhibit trivial linear increase with $N$.
+Instead, it increases nonlinearly (more precisely, sub-linearly) with $N$ in both the cases.
+Though the parallel MTs do not interact with one another laterally but only by equal sharing of the instantaneous load, the nonlinear behavior is a collective emergent property of the interacting system.
+Recent reconstitution of mammalian kt {\it in-vitro} \cite{weir16} have raised the hope of indicates promising new routes for testing our results for $N > 1$.